sparkflows/sparkflows-docs/docs/tutorials/time-series/ARIMA-on-AirPassengers-dataset.rst

 Month - Month of the year

-Passengers - Total number of passengers travelled in that particular month.
+Passengers - Total number of passengers travelled in that particular month

+Air Passengers Occupancy Prediction

 Time Series Modelling Workflow on Univariate Data
 --------------------------------------------------